 Pursuant to article 652a of the CO, any company that undertakes a public offering of equity securities in Switzerland, including by way of marketing or otherwise, must make a prospectus available to the investing public (see question 6).
-In addition, article 752 of the CO attaches prospectus liability to any untrue or misleading statements, or statements not in compliance with the statutory requirements, made or disseminated in a prospectus or in similar communications in connection with the issuance of shares.
-Thus, the term 'similar communications' extends the application of article 752 of the CO beyond the offering prospectus and potentially attaches liability to any misleading publicity relating to a securities offering (regardless of the form of media) (see question 19).
+In addition, article 752 of the CO attaches prospectus liability to any inaccurate or misleading information, or information not in compliance with the statutory requirements, made or disseminated in a prospectus or in similar statements in connection with the issuance of shares.
+Thus, the term 'similar statements' extends the application of article 752 of the CO beyond the offering prospectus and potentially attaches liability to any misleading publicity relating to a securities offering (regardless of the form of media) (see question 19).